smashmath/smashmath/_projects/discretesystems.md

 But the similarities don't stop there.
 The solutions are still generally obtained by finding eigenvectors and eigenvalues, just like with DE systems.
 But instead of having solutions of the form $$\textbf{x}(t)=ce^{\lambda t}\textbf{v}$$, they are of the form $$\textbf{x}(t)=c\lambda^t\textbf{v}$$.

-That said, one type of behavior which does not occur for systems of DE is if $$a=0$$.
-Solutions of this type start constant, and then immediately disappear after the first iteration.
+That said, one type of behavior which does not occur for systems of DE's is if $$a=0$$.
+Solutions of this type start constant, and then immediately disappear after finitely many iterations.
 For this reason, it is convenient to explicitly  define the function $$0^x$$ in the following way

 $$\begin{equation}
 0^x=\begin{cases}1,&x=0\\0,&x\neq0\end{cases}